RebeccaVandeWater/fs-journal/notes/08-async.md

 6. SAVING TO THE SANDBOX FROM THE SECONDARY API MODEL OBJECT:
 	1. Make a button on the active item that will save to Sandbox on click
+		- Make it only viewable if you are logged in to prevent a 401 error.
+Check Gregslist Async (Week4) for an example.
 		- You will need to make a new controller that will just deal with the Sandbox API
 			EXAMPLE:
 			app.SandboxController.createSpell()